Kanustu/jordankanius.github.io/README.md

 ### Projects
 [**World Co2 Exploration**](https://github.com/Kanustu/world_co2)
-- Using postgresql for data exploration of World Co2 production
+- Used postgresql for data exploration of World Co2 data
+- Used Python for data exploration and examination of Co2 data

 [**First Glance**](https://github.com/Kanustu/first_glance)
 - Successfully built Python package that can return quick insights with the use of two commands: